gatechain/gatechain-docs/en/README.md

 The main features of GateChain's ecosystem can be listed as follows:

-1. **Transfers/Payments**：Using a wallet or client-side Apps, users can send and receive GateChain Tokens GT, as well as popular onchain assets.
+1. **Transfers/Payments**：Using a wallet or client-side Apps, users can send and receive GateTokens GT, as well as popular onchain assets.
 2. **Asset Issuance**：Users can issue their own tokens to digitalize and manage their assets.
 For more details, visit [Asset Management](./gatechain-asset.md).
 3. **Decentralized Cross-Chain Transactions**：GateChain will provide support for high-performance decentralized trading.
 4. **Asset Safe Storage**: With a uniquely designed vault account and a clearing mechanism, an account can be 100% secure with revoking/clearing functions countering abnormal transactions.
 For more details, visit [Transaction Protection](./gatechain-security.md).